 "Ah huh," Vinny answered, his mind on the loads he was missing because of their honeymoon.
-He was trying hard to be with her, but it was hard for him to break away from work entirely ... or even a little.
+He was trying hard to be with her, but it was hard for him to break away from work this long.
 His mind was always on his trucks.

 In the last six years, he had worked like a dog to make his new company successful, but they were still struggling.
 The stock market crash of October 1929 had depressed prices so low that they were practically working for nothing.
-He had managed to buy two more trucks with his profits from 1924 to 1930, but they were often more of a liability than an asset.
-Repairs and maintenance were killing his business.
+On the other hand, he had saved his cash and was in a position to buy two more trucks from desperate owners for almost nothing.
+Still, the Depression was a tough time to make a living, let alone to grow.
+Low hauling fees and high-cost repairs and maintenance were killing him.

-For years, he had been waiting for 16-year-old Tom to finish high school and join him on the trucks, but now the kid wanted to go to college ... to become an engineer.
+The one bright spot, he thought, was Tom's graduation.
+For years he had been waiting for his 16-year-old brother to finish high school and join him on the trucks; but now the kid wanted to go to college...to become an engineer.

-"You don't need to go to college to drive frigging trains," Vinny said when Tom told him.
+"You don't need to go to college to drive frigging trains," Vinny said when Tom had told him.

-"...Not to drive trains, Vin ... to build things, bridges and buildings.
+"I don't want to drive trains, Vin.
+I want to build things, bridges and buildings.
 I'm good at it.
 I can make a lot more money as an engineer than I can as a truck driver.
-It will be better for the family."
+It will be better for Ma, for the family."

-Vinny had snorted and turned away.
+Vinny had snorted and turned away, but he didn't say no.

-Tom would have listened if he had said a firm "no," he thought, but he had never said no to him.
+Tom would have listened if he had shut him down, he thought, but he hadn't.
 Vinny didn't want to kill the kid's dream.
-In any case, he might not have to worry about help from Tom; if he couldn't find a way to make more money with their three trucks, there would be no business next year.
+The struggling company was his responsibility not Tom's.
+He might not even have to worry about free family help from Tom if he couldn't find a way to make more money with their three trucks.

-And he also had Ma to worry about ...
+And he also had Ma to worry about...

 She had suddenly become obsessed with the idea of returning to Italy to visit her family.
-He needed every penny they earned to keep the business alive and she wanted to vacation in Italy, to go back to Gaeta or Formia or wherever the hell they were from.
-Her father Antonio had died last year, and she was afraid her mother was going to die before she saw her again.
+He needed every penny they earned to keep the business alive, and she wanted to pack up and go back to Gaeta or Formia or wherever the hell they were from.
+Her father Antonio Agresti had died last year, and she was afraid her mother was going to die before she saw her again.